2is10/selectionchange-polyfill/README.md

   - :white_check_mark: User holds down Shift key (and optionally Alt key) and clicks and/or drags mouse
   - :white_check_mark: User holds down Shift key (and optionally Alt key) and presses an arrow key
   - ~~User scrolls the wheel with the primary mouse button down~~ (a Chrome/Safari feature not in Firefox)

+Additional ways a user can modify a selection in a contenteditable element or a designMode document:
+  - :white_check_mark: User presses an arrow key
+  - :white_check_mark: User makes an edit (types a character, deletes, cuts, pastes, drops content)

 Ways a script can create or modify a selection:
   - :x: Using the Selection API <sup>2</sup>